-ARBORICULTURAL FINDINGS 5.1
+5.1 ARBORICULTURAL FINDINGS

-Given the time that has elapsed since the 2013 Tree Logic Report, Landscape DEPT has prepared review and update on the arboricultural findings.
+Given the time that has elapsed since the 2013 Tree Logic Report, Landscape DEPT prepared a review and update on the arboricultural findings.
+Trees were re-assessed on the 4th July 2018 and 6 December 2018.
+The report was further revised in June 2020 in response to the 5 May 2020 VCAT decision.

 The original Tree Logic report identified 56 trees or groups of trees within the Site.
 One tree (Tree 1) has been since been removed.
-55 trees or groups were re-assessed as part of the 2018 study.
-Trees with an arboricultural value of 'low' or 'none' were visually inspected but their dimensions were not re measured.
+55 trees or groups were re-assessed as part of the 2020 study.
+Trees with an arboricultural value of 'low' or 'none' were visually inspected but their dimensions were not re - measured.
 All trees assessed in the 2013 report of moderate arboricultural value have had their dimensions updated.
 No trees were assessed of high arboricultural value.